-As a head’s up, you will be reading a lot of the word “vagina” in this article.
-If you’re uneasy with it, best get over it sot hat the information here can be more helpful!
+Okay, let’s just get this out of the way: vagina.
+Vagina vagina vagina.
+You’ll be running across that word a lot in this article, and if it makes you uneasy, you’ll have to try get past it.
+There’s no need for discomfort; the vagina is a beautiful, functional, pleasure-giving thing.
+Unless, of course, you have bacterial vaginosis.
+In that case, you may understandably be uncomfortable with your vagina.
 Bacterial vaginosis, or BV for short, is the most common vaginal infection—yes, even ahead of yeast infections—and is especially prevalent among pregnant women.
 Many women with bacterial vaginosis never even know they have it because it doesn’t always cause noticeable symptoms.
 But women who do notice when they have BV usually describe highly unfriendly symptoms that include itching, burning, gray or white vaginal discharge, and a fishy odor that may be more potent after sex.
 That may kill any returning mood.

 Because bacterial vaginosis occurs in so many women with such different habits and lifestyles, scientists have been unable to pin down all of its causes.
 Basically, though, BV results when the normal balance of healthy and potentially harmful bacteria in the vagina is upset, so that the number of healthy bacteria diminishes while the harmful bacteria flourish.
 Any number of things can trigger this imbalance, from changes in vaginal care to shifts in a woman’s emotional or psychological state, and there is no set of rules a woman can follow to guarantee she won’t get bacterial vaginosis.
 However, experts have identified a few specific factors that seem to consistently increase a woman’s risk of developing BV, and avoiding those is at least a place to start.

 Risks Associated with Bacterial Vaginosis